 Here we have a plan view of a car with the Center of Gravity (CG) shown near the center and a big black arrow showing where the initial force comes in to turn the car.
 The polar moment of inertia would be the sum of all the masses of the car times the square of their distances from the CG.
 That’s a nice thing to know and it does directly affect how fast the car will rotate once it is in a spin.
 The main problem is that when initiating a turn a car does not rotate about the CG, so polar moment is of suspect importance when the subject is transient response.

 For my purposes I simplify and approximate the location of CR by means of the formula c = 1.5 x b.
 I’ll call this equation 1.

-We can easily determine the value of b for any particular car by finding the wheel-base (WB) and the weight distribution on the internet, which is usually reported by the manufacturer or someone has measured it.
+We can easily determine the value of b for any particular car by finding the wheel-base (WB) and the weight distribution on the internet, which is usually reported by the manufacturer or someone who has measured it.

 So, b = WB x (1 – %R)